Ru-Pirie/university-notes/Training Officer Stuff To Do.md

 # Sort Training Calendar

 ## Big H&S
+ - Some point during medics?
+ - 10th to the 16 nov
+-
 ## HOD Training / Advanced Trainings
-- Can these be tied into each other ?
+- Can these be tied into each other / sort of the same thing ish not really idk?

 ## TD Training
 - To encorage freshers to TD at some point
 - Do during comedy sprint, the week beginning 2nd feb
 ## Johnathan Risk Assessment for TD's
 - Could this be tied into TD training?
 - TD training pt2?

 ## Committee Training
 - Before showstoppers spring 2 weeks before the AGM
 - Some point during dead weak 2nd march